 Certainly not required but I used the last of a bottle of Luxardo Cherry Liqueur instead of the water in the recipes.
 Might this be why I can’t stop sampling the goods?
 Silly me…like they wouldn’t taste good? 🙂

-I will leave you with this.
-My absolute favorite pie of ALL time!
+I will leave you with this Cherry Pie, my absolute favorite pie of ALL time!

 Homemade Cherry Pie Filling

 - 1 Tbsp fresh lemon juice